exxcellent/olingo-jpa-processor-v4/doc/integrators/DependencyInjection.md

 ---
 # Dependency injection
 For DTO handlers and action methods there is a limited support for injection runtime values as defined in [JSR-330](https://jcp.org/en/jsr/detail?id=330).
 Currently only single objects without ambiguous type can be handled.
 Automatically available are (if called via `JPAODataGetHandler` in a servlet):
-* javax.servlet.http.HttpServletRequest and javax.servlet.http.HttpServletResponse
+* jakarta.servlet.http.HttpServletRequest and jakarta.servlet.http.HttpServletResponse
-* org.apache.olingo.jpa.processor.core.mapping.JPAAdapter and javax.persistence.EntityManager: covering the current transaction
+* org.apache.olingo.jpa.processor.core.mapping.JPAAdapter and jakarta.persistence.EntityManager: covering the current transaction
 * org.apache.olingo.jpa.metadata.api.JPAEdmProvider
 * java.security.Principal: after authentication via `SecurityInceptor`